MauDieguez/Hexagonal-Lights/README.md

 # Hexagonal-Lights
-This is my Hexagonal Lights projects source code.
+This is my Hexagonal Lights project source code.
 Everything is commented to ease the understanding.